-Approved by HUD: FYE2010 Implemented by HACSM: 3/1//2010
+Approved by FYE2010 Implemented by HACSM: 3/1//2010 HUD:

 The TST gives HACSM the ability to inform the participant of the maximum dollar amount that HACSM will contribute to their housing costs at the time of voucher issuance.
-This is a 180° change from the current HCV rules that cannot determine the participant's subsidy portion until after a potential unit is secured and the contract rent and utility responsibilities are negotiated with the landlord/owner.

-While other housing authorities have established rent tables that inform a participant of their rent portion based on eligible bedroom size, HACSM's TST gives participants the ability to search for available units with the knowledge of exactly how much HACSM will contribute to their housing costs throughout San Mateo County, make personal decisions as to how much of their income they are comfortable contributing towards their housing costs, and practice in negotiating with owners through the leasing process.
-HACSM's intention through this program change is to empower the participants to take personal responsibility for their lives, starting with their housing decisions.
+This is a positive change from the HCV rules where the subsidy amount is not known until after a unit is secured, and the contract rent and utility responsibilities are negotiated with the landlord/owner.
+The TST gives participants the ability to search for units with the knowledge of exactly how much HACSM will contribute to their housing costs.
+This knowledge enables the participant to make personal decisions as to how much of their income they want to contribute towards their housing costs, and incentivizes the participant to negotiate rent with the owner through the leasing process.